 Cordell brings 20 years of experience to his leadership of the Aspen Institute Socrates Program, a global education forum for leaders and Expectant Advisory, a privately-held leadership consultancy.
 Previous to his current roles, Cordell held leadership roles with TechTown Foundation, the Bill and Melinda Gates Foundation, Business Roundtable, National Alliance for Public Charter Schools and the IBM Corporation.

-Cordell has been honored as an Eisenhower Foundation Fellow to China, a White House Champion of Change for Computer Science Education, designated as a “40 under 40” by business and civic organizations in Washington State and Tennessee, selected as a Robert Bosch Foundation Fellow for Young American Leaders, and a Broad Foundation Resident in Urban Education.
-In Chattanooga, he served on the boards of the United Way of Greater Chattanooga and Siskin Hospital for Physical Rehabilitation.
-Cordell works with entrepreneurs and artists interested in social justice and speaks on innovation in the education and workforce industry at conferences.
+Honors include: an Eisenhower Fellowship to China; designation as a White House Champion of Change for Computer Science Education; designation as a “40 under 40” by business and civic organizations in Washington State and Tennessee; University of Notre Dame Law School alumni of the year awardee; selections as a Robert Bosch Foundation Fellow for Young American Leaders and a Broad Foundation Resident in Urban Education.
+Current board service includes the Alumni Council for Cultural Vistas, AIPAC National Council and the privately-held blockchain start-up Injii.
+He previously served on the Advisory Council for the Center for Democracy and Technology and the boards of the United Way of Greater Chattanooga, United Way of King County, Downtown Seattle YMCA and the Siskin Hospital for Physical Rehabilitation.

 Cordell earned a J.D. from the University of Notre Dame Law School, a M.Sc. in Public Policy and Management Studies from Carnegie Mellon University and a B.A. in Political Science from the University of Washington.